hackoregon/civic/CONTRIBUTING.md

 ### Storybook

-In the `stories` directory in the `component-library` package, make a story file named `<component>.story.js`.
-Then, in the `index.js` file in the same `stories` directory, import your new story file and call the exported function.

 Testing helps us make sure how code works.
 Stories make sure our designs works.
 They are useful for testing the user experience of interactions as well as the end result of a variety of inputs.
 Varying input is especially important in data visualization design.
 Even if any given chart type doesn't lend itself favorably for every data configuration, keep the Robustness Principle in mind.

-Storybook has [a variety of addons](https://storybook.js.org/addons/addon-gallery/) for adding interactivity to your story that may help a designer or developer review and experiment with the behavior of the component the story is for.

-A single story file can include multiple scenarios.
+A single story file can include many different scenarios.
 Use this to your advantage to showcase a component under a variety of conditions.

-### Rebuilding the Component Library
+### Rebuilding the Component Packages

-When making a new component, that component needs to be re-exported in [`packages/component-library/src/index.js`](packages/component-library/src/index.js).
-This makes the component accessible to anyone importing the component via npm.

-Build with `yarn build` while in the `packages/component-library` directory (or run `yarn bootstrap` from the project root).
+Build with `yarn build` while in the `packages/<package>` directory (or run `yarn build-packages` from the project root).
 This will generate changes in the `es` and `dist` directories.
 These build directories are not committed to source control.

+You can also use the `yarn watch` command at the project root to automatically rebuild any changed packages.

 ## Creating Story Cards